-TinkerTool is an application which gives you access to additional preference settings Apple has built into macOS.
-This allows to activate hidden features in the operating system and in some of the applications that come with the system.
+TinkerTool is an application which gives you access to additional preference settings Apple has built into Mac OS X. This allows to activate hidden features in the operating system and in some of the applications that come with the system.

 TinkerTool does not provide any features itself.
 Its single task is to give you an extended interface to your personal preference settings.
 The tool will never change anything in the operating system.
 For this reason, the integrity of your system is not put at risk.
 All settings are restricted to the user accounts that launch TinkerTool.
 If you have multiple user accounts on your computer, settings of different users will not affect each other.